Darren Dyck, PhD, MA, BA (Honours), AA

 I am an Assistant Professor of English at Ambrose University.
 Before coming to Ambrose, I taught in the Foundation Year Program at the University of King’s College, Halifax, and in the English Departments of Dalhousie University and the University of Saskatchewan.

-I am convinced that the careful reading and appreciation of literature is essential if people are to live fully human lives, and I strive in my teaching to lead students “to reverence truth, desire goodness, and rejoice in beauty,” which is, of course, what the best literature prompts us all to do.
-My students will attest to the fact that I am also a fierce advocate of precision and clarity of both thought and prose.
+I am convinced that the careful reading and appreciation of literature is essential for people who want to live fully human lives, and I strive in my teaching to lead students to reverence truth, desire goodness, and rejoice in beauty—which is, of course, what all good literature prompts us to do.

-At Ambrose, I teach a wide variety of courses, including Medieval World Literature, Popular Fiction, Children’s Literature, The Nineteenth-Century Novel, The Bible in Literature, and C.S.
+At Ambrose, I teach a wide variety of courses including Medieval World Literature, The Nineteenth-Century Novel, Popular Fiction, and C.S.
 Lewis, J.R.R.
 Tolkien, and the Inklings.

 I also tweet @ambrose_EN_prof.